Latest Release: v0.1.10

 Step 4.
 Download the working directory

-Unzip it and you will see a folder called mdo_agent_results-main.
-Rename it to mdo_agent_results.
+Unzip it and you will see a folder called mdo_agent_work-docker.
+Rename it to mdo_agent_work.
 This will be the main working directory for your agents.

 IMPORTANT: Do not manually create a folder and use it as the LLM’s working directory.
-You must use mdo_agent_results.
-This is because mdo_agent_results contains pre-defined LLM configuration files (hidden by default).
+You must use mdo_agent_work.
+This is because mdo_agent_work/results contains pre-defined LLM configuration files (hidden by default).
 You do not need to modify these configuration files.

 The local installation is finished!